ewtoombs/infiniboard/README.md

 Right now, it's just basic drawing on a pannable background.
 Interpolation has not been implemented yet and there's no undo button.
 Both are on the todo list.
+With that in mind,

+## PREREQUISITES

+* glfw
+* glew
+* OpenGL >= 2.1
+* scons

+## INSTALLING

+There is no mechanism for system-wide installation right now.
+To compile and run it, in the root directory, run `scons && build/infiniboard`.
+To compile an optimised build, run `scons debug=0`.

 ## TODO: